Reaching your target weight is one of the best ways to get more out of your training.

 “Plan the date you’re going to start your new regime,” says Furniss.
 “Give yourself at least a week to psych up and think through the logistics of the changes you’ll make.”

 “Many people eat very little for breakfast or just skip it completely,” says Furniss.
 “We’d be a much leaner nation if breakfast was king and the evening meal light.
-As much as 40 per cent of your calorie intake should be consumed in the morning.”
-Avoid starchy foods like bread, rice and pasta in the evening.
+As much as 40 percent of your calorie intake should be consumed in the morning.”
+Avoid starchy foods such as bread, rice and pasta in the evening.